We may earn affiliate commissions for the recommended products. Learn more.

 As for the Bark phone, you can get it for a starting price of $39/month.
 The phone comes with built-in comprehensive monitoring features.
 On top of that, you’ll enjoy some exclusive features, such as contact approvals, app install approvals, remote alarms, daily screen time limits, and completely tamper-proof settings.

-Bark parental controls app user experience and setup process
+Bark parental controls app installation and setup process

 Now that you’re familiar with the Bark parental control app let’s see how you can set it up and whether it’s user-friendly.